rijalrf/Outsystems-Solution-Architecture-AI-v2/README.md

 This is a web-based tool designed to accelerate the application design and architecture phase for OutSystems developers.
 By uploading a multi-page PDF exported from a design tool like Figma, this application uses the Google Gemini API to analyze the visual and textual content and generate a comprehensive solution architecture blueprint.

-The generated blueprint is tailored to OutSystems best practices, providing a structured starting point that includes data models, architecture layers, user roles, API endpoints, and more.
+The generated blueprint is tailored to OutSystems best practices, providing a structured starting point that includes data models, architecture layers, user roles, service actions, consumed APIs, and more.

 ## ✨ Features